NoelM/noelm.github.io/content/posts/zig_threading.md

 ## Thread Pool

 A thread pool is designed to optimize the number of running threads.
-Instead of popping a thread for any task, it maintains a pool of thread waiting for a task without being stopped.
+Instead of popping a new thread for each task, it maintains a pool of threads waiting for tasks without being stopped.

 ### Manual